specialjp/lighter-ts/README.md

 > **⚠️ Disclaimer**: This is an **unofficial** TypeScript SDK for Lighter Protocol, built by the community.
 It is not officially maintained by the Lighter Protocol team.

-TypeScript SDK for Lighter Protocol - Trade perpetuals with unmatched efficiency and fairness.
+TypeScript SDK for Lighter Protocol - trade perpetuals with unmatched efficiency and fairness.
+This package is a maintained fork published as `@specialjp/lighter-sdk`, building on the excellent groundwork laid by the original [`lighter-ts`](https://github.com/bvvvp009/lighter-ts) repository.
+The fork’s primary goal is to tidy up TypeScript types and packaging so the SDK can be consumed more easily from modern TypeScript projects.

 ## Requirements